VladMihai2002/AI-Agent-Coffee/README.md

 Predict: python predict_logic.py (Runs ML to find anomalies and profiles)

 Decide & Act: python send_action.py (AI generates the email and sends it via SMTP)

+Autonomous Workflow: python main.py — The main entry point that coordinates the entire cycle (Analysis, Filtering, and AI Generation) in a single run.